 When I am also reading the magazines I can read the ads and see if there is curriculums that sound interesting.

-Today there are so many different curriculums to choose from.
+Today there are so many different curriculum to choose from.
 You can find one that will work for family by determining your teaching style and your child's learning style.
-Then read some Christian homeschool curriculum reviews to see what others have said.